 The BassUsually the bass player can play in any key you want them to if their focus is only one note at a time.

 I would recommend that the bass player learn to read music, however.
 This is especially for hymns: playing the vocal bass line on a hymn supports the congregation and also, to be quite honest, sounds so much better than guessing based on the chords.
 Consider that hymns are written so that they can be done acapella: they wrote the bass intentionally that way, and it makes very good sense to follow it.
-The main prolems I see in any worship teams playing hymns is usually either trying to simply play the hymn but faster (which almost always sounds strange) and/or trying to simplify chords in the hym (which then tends to clash with anyone who is singing the harmony parts in the hymn, much less it makes the hymn sound different).
+The main problems I see in any worship teams playing hymns is usually either trying to simply play the hymn but faster (which almost always sounds strange) and/or trying to simplify chords in the hymn (which then tends to clash with anyone who is singing the traditional vocal harmony parts in the hymn, much less it makes the hymn sound different).
 I would recommend playing hymns strictly as written or a total rewrite.
 Some bands have had success with a complete rewrite ("New Doxology" and "Come Thou Fount, Come Thou King" by Lakeview are, I think, good examples).
-But I do not think any worship team should be scared nor should they feel reluctant to play the hym as written ("old school").
+But I do not think any worship team should be scared nor should they feel reluctant to play the hymn as written ("old school").
 Just because you are wearing an electric guitar doesn't mean you can only play Rock music.

 I see the encouragement in Psalms to "Sing to the Lord a new song" not to imply that we ought to only sing new songs, but more as an encouragement to let God write songs through you.
 Truly we could sing a million songs (half old and half brand new) to God and still not have written enough songs to contain all of the wonders of God's love and grace.